Law

 In some cases, exceptions or extensions to the statute of limitations may apply.
 For example, if a victim was unaware of their exposure or was misdiagnosed, the court may allow for an extension.
 Similarly, if new evidence comes to light that proves exposure occurred more recently than previously thought, the statute of limitations may be extended.

-Read Also Troy Asbestos Legal Question: All of The Information You Need
+Read Also Lawrence Asbestos Legal Question: All Information You Require

 It is essential to consult with an experienced asbestos attorney who understands the nuances of Wisconsin’s statute of limitations to ensure that your claim is filed in time.